Sunday, April 24, 2016

 So much for the preliminaries; now for the good stuff.
 Let’s have a look at this installment’s deep sky treats.

-Well, I don’t know if I’d exactly define Messier 28 as a treat, but it is an M, and it is an at least interesting object, if not spectacular.
-Its basic problem?
+Well, I don’t know if I’d exactly define Messier 28, Sagittarius' little globular star cluster, as a treat, but it is an M, and it is an at least interesting object, if not spectacular.
+M28's basic problem?
 Not that it’s too small and too faint, not with a size of 13.8’ and a magnitude of 6.9.
 It’s its declination, almost -25 degrees.
-That puts it down in the trash for many of us much of the time.
-The fact that it’s fairly compact, a Shapley-Sawyer Type VII, also doesn’t help when you’re trying to resolve it.
+That puts it down in the horizon trash for many of us much of the time.
+The fact it’s fairly compact, a Shapley-Sawyer Type VII, also doesn’t help when you’re trying to resolve it.
 It’s not that bad for me down here at 30N, but it is certainly no competition for nearby M22.

 Interesting little globular that benefits from higher magnification in the C11.
 At 200x it wants to resolve.
 But is still basically a gray, round ball with a few stars winking in and out with averted vision.